Camphor (album): Background

 Both "Camphor" and "The Song Which Gives the Key to Perfection" were originally released on the bonus CD included with Everything and Nothing tour book.

-In "The Song Which Gives the Key to Perfection" Sylvian sings a chapter from a Hindu holy text.
-It is sung in the original Sanskrit from the book called ‘Chandi Path’.
+In "The Song Which Gives the Key to Perfection" Sylvian sings a chapter from a Hindu holy text, sung in the original Sanskrit from the Chandi Path.

-"Wave" has been cut to the last segment of the original song which omits the vocal parts.
+Various tracks appear either remixed or in shortened versions: "Wave" has been cut to the last segment of the original song which omits the vocal parts.
 New original sounds orchestrated by Simon Jeffes were added.
-"Mother and Child (remix)" has vocal replaced by trumpet and the music was sampled and remixed by Jan Bang and Erik Honoré.
+"Mother and Child (remix)" has the vocal part played instead by a trumpet and the music was sampled and remixed by Jan Bang and Erik Honoré.
 "Upon This Earth" is shorter.
-The first two minutes were cut, so Robert Frost poem "The Foreboding" is no longer heard and pitch is changed in error due to mastering issues.
-(The entry here said re-recorded, but the Robert Fripp guitar solo is identical to original and the mix is best described as the artist revisiting analog master tapes with Pro-Tools.)
+The first two minutes were cut, so Robert Frost poem "The Foreboding" is no longer heard and pitch is changed.

-It was released in two versions.
-A standard single disc jewel case (CDVE 962) and as a limited edition 2CD digipak (CDVEX 962).
+It was released in two versions, a standard single disc jewel case (CDVE 962) and a limited edition 2CD digipak (CDVEX 962).